 - equipment installed and first commissioned on or after 15 July 2009

-- air to water heat pumps, biogas installations with a capacity of more than 200kW and solid biomass CHP installations must be commissioned on or after 4 December 2013
+- air to water heat pumps.
+Biogas installations with a capacity of more than 200kW.
+Solid biomass CHP installations must be in commission on or after 4 December 2013

 - equipment new at time of purchase

 - if a grant from public funds has been received, it generally needs to be repaid in most circumstances. (refer to the guidance for more information)